 Note: This section addresses requirements stated in R2 of NERC Standards TPL-001-4.

 Each June, the DWG shall prepare a detailed schedule for developing flat start cases and providing associated dynamic contingencies.
 The DWG shall begin the flat start case development process as soon as practicable after SSWG base cases are posted – normally July 1.
-The DWG shall prepare flat start cases for near term on-peak, near term off-peak and long term on-peak conditions to facilitate planning assessments required by NERC Standard TPL-001-4.
+The DWG shall prepare flat start cases for near term on-peak, near term off-peak and long-term on-peak conditions to facilitate planning assessments required by NERC Standard TPL-001-4.
 It is intended that the three dynamic data sets be developed concurrently to be utilized in planning assessments for the next year (YR+1).
 The following diagram presents a schedule as a reference for DWG flat start case development: